netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 to reject the transaction in case any relevant changes have occurred at the server that the client is not yet aware of.

-This allows a client to reliably compute and send confiuguration changes to a server without either acquiring a global datastore lock for a potentially extended period of time, or risk that a change from another client disrupts the intent in the time window between a
+This allows a client to reliably compute and send configuration changes to a server without either acquiring a global datastore lock for a potentially extended period of time, or risk that a change from another client disrupts the intent in the time window between a